Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 .. warning::

-    To ensure low audio latency and the ability to use :ref:`class_Thread` in web exports, Godot 4 web exports always use
+    To ensure low audio latency and the ability to use :ref:`class_Thread` in web exports, redot 4 web exports always use
     `SharedArrayBuffer <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer>`__.
     This requires a :ref:`secure context <doc_javascript_secure_contexts>`,
     while also requiring the following CORS headers to be set when serving the files: